RU-TT-translator/RU-TT-translator/README.md

 ## Translator for Russian-Tatar language pair

-This project focuses on fine-tuning NLLB200 600M model for Russian ↔ Tatar translation.
+This project focuses on fine-tuning NLLB-200-distilled-600M model for Russian -Tatar translation.

 **Project Structure**